 This sweet dish has the consistency of bread pudding but is acceptable to eat for breakfast drizzled (or drenched) in maple syrup.

-My mom started making this for my friends and I in high school but the treat carried right over into college and post-graduation.
-It’s such a great dish to make for a larger group of people for breakfast.
+My mom started making this baked french toast recipe for my friends and I in high school but the treat carried right over into college and post-graduation.
+Because it’s made in a casserole style, it’s such a great dish to make for a larger group of people for breakfast.